basarat/algorithms/src/heapSort/README.md

 2 3 4 5 7 9
 ```

 We already know an amazing data structure that is great for the specific problem of repeated minimum computations.
 Its called the Heap.
+Lets code up heapsort using the heap data structure.

-* We simply bring in the heap and compare fun definition from the code we wrote in our heap lesson.
+* We simply bring in the heap and compare funtions from the code we wrote in our heap lesson.
 * We start off by creating a heapSort function that takes an array of type T, along with a comparison function, and simply returns the sorted array.
 * We create a heap based on the comparison function
 * Next we push each items into the heap.